 For reference, you can download this CAPTCHA code from here.

 Note – In the above scenario, a bug was submitted in a bug bounty program.
-It was accepted and the security team told that they implemented their CAPTCHA in this particular way i.e. they only checked the status code and not the JSON response.
+It was accepted, and the security team explained that they implemented their CAPTCHA in this particular way i.e. they only checked the status code and not the JSON response.

 How To Crack this CAPTCHA?

-The attacker simply has to make a script that will send any value to CAPTCHA and the server will accept it because no matter what answer you sent, the server will only check whether the status code sent by Google API is “200 OK” or not (It will be always be “200 OK”.
+The attacker simply has to make a script that will send any value to CAPTCHA and the server will accept it because no matter what answer you sent, the server will only check whether the status code sent by Google API is “200 OK” or not (it will always be “200 OK”)

 In the below image, the value we are sending as an answer is ‘InvalidAnswerOfCAPTCHA’